-- A horizontal privacy regulation of Personal Data (not anonymized data) and for all sectors including public sectors. - Key initiative of Digital Single Market strategy - GDPR into force on 25 May 2016 (applying from 25 May 2018) - Regulation to get over 28 country data regimes (previous Directive) - Applied also to companies not established in the EU providing goods or services to EU citizens, for a level playing field - It includes also joint liability for data controllers and processors - New obligations & rights, increased sanctions and prescriptive processes - Conditions to be met for Free flow of data with Third countries
+Goals REGULATION OF PERSONAL DATA A horizontal privacy regulation of Personal Dat data) and for all sectors including public sectors.
+Enhance data protection rights Improve business opportunities by facilitating free flow TERRITORIAL HARMONIZATION FOR EUROPEAN CONSUMERS Key initiative of Digital Single Market strategy GDPR into force on 25 May 2016 (applying from Regulation to get over 28 country data regimes of personal Data in the Digital Single Market with a consistent and harmonized legal framework WIDER SCOPE: FOR EU CONSUMERS, NEW RIGHTS AND OBLIGATIONS, AND ALSO APPLIED TO Applied also to companies not established in goods or services to EU citizens, for a level playin It includes also joint liability for data controllers New obligations & rights, increased sanction processes rizontal privacy regulation of Personal Data (not anonymized s.